Violent Crimes Lawyers Philadelphia

 If you've been accused of any kind of violent crime, including assault, reckless endangerment or harassment, you don't have to go it alone.
 A tough, experienced Philadelphia violent crime lawyer can be on your side.
-At Alva & Shuttleworth, LLC, we are zealous advocates for those accused of any kind of violent crime.
+At Alva Foster & Moscow, LLC, we are zealous advocates for those accused of any kind of violent crime.

 We will fight for your rights, seeking to have evidence suppressed and your charges reduced or dismissed.
 Call us today at (215) 665-1695 to set up a consultation.

 We represent those facing violent crimes charges across the Philadelphia area, including in Bucks County, Montgomery County, Chester County and Delaware County.
 We also can represent those charged anywhere in Pennsylvania and New Jersey.